 Similarly, Florida Statutes will hold the directors of a corporation personally liable for any distributions to shareholders that the directors affirmatively authorize in violation of Florida law.
-Chapter 607, Florida Statutes, provides that the directors of a corporation may be personally liable for distributions if the effect of which precludes the corporation's ability to pay its debts as they become due.
-"No distribution may be made if, after giving it effect: (a) The corporation would not be able to pay its debts as they become due in the usual course of business; or (b) The corporation's total assets would be less than the sum of its total liabilities.
-"75 Any director who votes for or assents to a distribution made in violation of Florida Statutes is personally liable for the amount of the distribution that exceeds what could have been distributed in accordance with Florida law.
-76
+The directors of a corporation may be personally liable for distributions if the effect of which precludes the corporation's ability to pay its debts as they become due.
+"No distribution may be made if, after giving it effect. (a) The corporation would not be able to pay its debts as they become due in the usual course of business; or (b) The corporation's total assets would be less than the sum of its total liabilities. . . .
+"79 Any director who votes for or assents to a distribution made in violation of Florida Statutes is personally liable for the amount of the distribution that exceeds what could have been distributed in accordance with Florida law.80